lorenzo-stoakes/stanford-algo/01_introduction.md

 We'll consider two data structures in particular detail:-

 * Balanced Binary Search Trees - which dynamically maintain an ordering on a set of elements while supporting a number of queries which run in time logarithmic with respect to the size of the set.

 * Hash Set - Keep track of a dynamic set which supporting extremely fast lookup and insertion.

 We'll talk about canonical uses of these data structures and also what's going on 'under the hood' in such data structures.

 ### Topics in Sequel Course ###

 These are topics which will be covered in Design and Analysis of Algorithms II.

 * Greedy algorithm design paradigm

 * Dynamic programming algorithm design paradigm

 * NP-complete problems and what to do about them - cannot be solved computationally efficiently

 * NP-complete: Fast heuristics with provable guarantees

 * NP-complete: Fast exact algorithms for special cases

 * NP-complete: Exact algorithms that beat brute-force search

 Depending on demand there might be further courses.

 ### Skills I Will Learn ###

-* Become a better programmer
+* Become a better programmer.

 * Sharpen your mathematical and analytical skills - want to explain *why* we do things a certain way.
-Good algorithmic analysis typically requires non-trivial mathematics
+Good algorithmic analysis typically requires non-trivial mathematics.

-* Start 'thinking algorithmically', not just in computer science
+* Start 'thinking algorithmically', not just in computer science.

-* Literacy with computer science's 'greatest hits'
+* Literacy with computer science's 'greatest hits'.

-* Ace your technical interviews
+* Ace your technical interviews.

 ### Who Are You? ###

 * It doesn't really matter.
 (It's a free course, after all).

 * Ideally, you know some programming.

 * You should be capable of translating high-level algos into working programs in *some* programming language, doesn't matter which.

 * Some (perhaps rusty) mathematical experience.
 E.g. discrete maths, proofs by induction, etc.

 * Excellent free reference: "Mathematics for Computer Science" by Eric Lehman and Tom Leighton.
 Google it.

 * All annotated slides available from course site.

 For external sources, google Dasgupta/Papadimitriou/Vazirani, Algorithms - available online.